 There are 4 ways you can use a Personal Budget:

-See further information and contact details regarding (City of York Council).
+See further information and contact details regarding SEN Personal Budgets (YORK SEND Local Offer).

 A young person with an EHC Plan can ask for their own Personal Budget after the end of the school year in which they become 16.